Create a VM from a managed image

-You can create multiple VMs from a managed VM image in Azure.
+You can create multiple VMs from a managed VM image using PowerShell or the Azure portal.
 A managed VM image contains the information necessary to create a VM, including the OS and data disks.
 The VHDs that make up the image, including both the OS disks and any data disks, are stored as managed disks.